 Sticking with the masculine form of my dead name just … felt more natural.
 I am still the same person, just living it naturally as a man, instead of faking it as a woman.

 I understand I’m in a position others can only dream of.
-I understand I don’t always have to fight the good fight all the time, and living post-op affords me things others can’t.
+I understand I don’t have to “fight the good fight” anymore as I achieved my goals, and living post-op affords me something more “normal”.
 I don’t have to worry about the government denying me my right to live as a man.
-I live in a state where my healthcare needs can’t be denied, nor can a doctor refuse care for being transphobic.
+I live in a state where my healthcare needs can’t be denied, nor can a doctor refuse care for being religiously bigoted.
 I can date and marry a girl being a man, if marriage equality is ever denied again.

 In my euphoria and life post-op, in a state that’s often at or near the forefront of (trans)gender equality, I’m not forgetting the shit others within our community still have to deal with.
 I’m still allowed to enjoy the benefits of the all the work, finances, and time I put into my sex change at the same time.